“A goal without a plan is just a wish.” Antoine de Saint-Exupéry

 As you work with your team to create a strategic plan, you will gain new insights and creative ways to raise funds.
 As you research how past events have gone and the expected return on investment of new fundraising ideas, you will have a developed plan that can benefit your organization in many ways.

-Step-by-Step Guide to Creating a Strategic Plan
+Step-by-Step Guide on How to Create a Strategic Fundraising Plan for Nonprofits

 There are too many times when fundraising feels like throwing ideas at a wall to see what sticks.
 With a strategic plan, your nonprofit can decide whether those ideas fit with your mission and donor base before tossing them at the wall.